Using natural gas to fight death valley heat

 Cool a remotely located hotel during expansion

-When Xanterra Parks and Resorts needed to apply epoxy at 80°F in a 100°F kitchen, they knew they had a problem.
+When Xanterra Parks and Resorts needed to apply epoxy at 26.6°C in a 37.7°C kitchen, they knew they had a problem.

 Combine this with a remote location, extreme heat, and a lack of consistent power, and they found themselves in a sticky situation.